 "This project will be a conversation starter and encourage discussions with minority ethnic communities about the broad impacts of dementia and empower people to improve their attitude towards brain health and dementia.”

-We will hold a series of monthly interactive workshops around five themes to share knowledge and talk about brain health and dementia prevention.
-The workshops will be open to individuals from minority ethnic communities and will all be held in person, on Bournemouth University's campuses.
+We held a series of monthly interactive workshops around five themes to share knowledge and talk about brain health and dementia prevention.
+The workshops were open to individuals from minority ethnic communities and were all held in person on Bournemouth University's campuses.

 Our traditional food and our community - healthy eating for brain health

 Creating with our hands – expression through art